stripe-archive/brushfire/README.md

 The only distributed computing platform that Brushfire currently supports is [Scalding](http://github.com/twitter.scalding), version 0.12 or later.

-The simplest way to use Brushfire with Scalding is by subclassing `TrainerJob` and overriding `trainer` to return an instance of `Trainer`.
-(Both of those are in the `com.stripe.brushfire.scalding` package; any other Brushfire classes mentioned are in `com.stripe.brushfire`.)
+The simplest way to use Brushfire with Scalding is by subclassing [TrainerJob](http://stripe.github.io/brushfire/#com.stripe.brushfire.scalding.TrainerJob) and overriding `trainer` to return an instance of [Trainer](http://stripe.github.io/brushfire/#com.stripe.brushfire.scalding.Trainer).
 Example:

 ````scala
 import com.stripe.brushfire._